aztecrex/engineer-site/src/articles/host-it-on-aws.md

 ## Be Devopsy

-I want everyone to have a happy, carefree developer life so here is some important advice you will probably ignore to your eternal
+I want you to have a happy, carefree developer life so here is some important advice you will probably ignore to your eternal
 peril: _never use the AWS console to provision anything_.

 Provisioning through individual CLI commands is nearly as bad.

-You must learn to _script_ your infrastructure.
-It is painful to learn, but the first time you are able to completely tear down all the things and re-create them with a single command, the veil will be lifted and you will sing, no, dance at the wonder of the world.
-You will be able to make _incremental_ changes without fear, knowing you can revert at the speed of Git.
+Please learn to _program_ your infrastructure.
+It can be painful to learn, but the first time you are able to completely tear down all the things and re-create them with a single command, the veil will be lifted and you will sing, no, dance at the wonder of the world.
+You will be able to make _incremental_ infrastructure changes without fear, knowing you can revert at the speed of Git.

-I don't care how you do it, use the AWS SDK for your favorite language, use CloudFormation, download the latest whiz-bang cloudkit.
-Just don't keep any of the details of your infrastructure in your _brain_.
+There are many ways to do it, use the AWS SDK for your favorite language, use CloudFormation, download the latest whiz-bang cloudkit.
+Just never store any details of your infrastructure in your _brain_.
 Your brain is needed to develop software, start a company, or write a screenplay.
-If you use part of your brain to store infrastructure details, you are robbing the world of your best self.
+If you use part of your brain to store infrastructure details, you rob the world of your best self.

 ## CloudFormation

 For this project, I decided to use CloudFormation.
-CloudFormation is as low-level you can get for AWS devops but it can express most any architecture you can imagine.
+CloudFormation is about as low-level you can get for AWS devops but it can express most any architecture you can imagine.
 For the engineer site, I would need essentially three resources in a CloudFormation template: